About Us

 We provide hotels and services all around the island.

-We organize Cuba in 4 big areas: Havana, Western, Central & Eastern were promote interesting places to visit.
+We divided Cuba into 4 regions: Havana, Western, Central & Eastern where we promote interesting places to visit.

 Havana

-Declared World Heritage Site in 1982, the old sector of town can be the most exciting Cuba travel experience, to be lived by walking its Plazas, cobbled-stone streets and alleys, churches, museums and art galleries or simply riding on replicas of horse-drawn carriages once used by wealthy Cubans as means transportation.
+Declared World Heritage Site in 1982.
+The old sector of town can be the most exciting Cuba travel experience, to be lived by walking its Plazas, cobbled-stone streets and alleys, churches, museums and art galleries or simply riding in fully refurbished American classic cars.

 Old Square, Old Havana